MananKGarg/CC/Intro.md

                           Input Data is called as training data.
                           Training Data = Input + Labels (Targets or outputs)

     So we feed the machine with lots of training data and predict the output with new data.
-This is                                 called supervises learning. (fast and accurate)
+This is                                 called supervised learning. (fast and accurate)

     Types - a) Regression - A continuous response value is predicted with respect to an output.
 For example, in value of                                 stock,price is the value calculated at different times.
             b) Classification - Input is seperated into different 'classes'.
 Is the picture(input) a dog or a cat or a tiger?

 2. Unsupervised Learning - Training Data does not include targets so we don't tell where to go.
 Also the data is not                                    structured(noisy, unknown). example - random articles from different pages.

        unstructured data ---> Algorithm (understand patterns in data itself) ---> Conclusions/Results

+    Types - a) anomaly detection -  not gonna talk about this yet
+            b) Clustering - type of problem where we group similar things together but unlike multiclass classification we do not provide the labels here. examples --> given news articles, cluster into diff types of news